Jibble330/Snake/README.md

 # Snake
-A quick Snake clone in Go
+This is just a quick Snake clone written in Go.